mikeyEcology/MLWIC_examples/README.md

          )
 ```

-The classification predictions would then be stored at `/Users/mikeytabak/Desktop/L1/model_predictions.txt`.
-But it is not the most friendly format.
-If you want your output in a nice csv, you can the `make_output` function.
+The classification predictions would then be stored at `/Users/mikeytabak/Desktop/L1/model_predictions.txt`, but it is not the most user-friendly format.
+The `make_output` function produces a csv for easier use.

 ```
 make_output(output_location = "/Users/mikeytabak/Desktop", # the output csv will be stored on my dekstop